Guide

 Extra work requests during a project can eat into your margin.
 Contingencies may cover small additions, but larger changes need a formal response.

 Issue change orders for significant extra work while the project is still in progress.
 A change order is a quote for the additional scope.
-Present change orders while the project is in progress.
+Present change orders while the project is in progress so the customer agrees to the cost before you begin the work.

 Supplier costs directly affect your gross margin.
 Regularly check that you're getting competitive pricing.